Last updated: ET

 General information for travellers with dual citizenship

-You may drive for up to one year with a valid Canadian driver’s licence and an international driving permit, or an official translation by a recognized translator of the Canadian licence.
+You may drive for up to one year with a valid Canadian driver’s licence and an international driving permit or a certified translation of your Canadian licence.

 You must also have an international car insurance plan.